haseeb-heaven/asset-generator/README.md

 Run the ImageAIGenerator.py file to start the application.

 The OpenAI tab allows you to generate AI-generated images using DALL-E. Enter your prompt text in the "Enter Prompt" textbox and click on "Generate Image" to see the generated image.</br>

+The OpenAI tab allows you to generate AI-generated images using DeepAI.
+Enter your prompt text in the "Enter Prompt" textbox and click on "Generate Image" to see the generated image.</br>

 You can save the image using the "Save Image" button, and clear the prompt and image using the "Clear Image" button.
 The Bing tab allows you to search for images using the Bing image search API.</br>